suvarshibhadra/OculusOpenXRTemplateProject/README.md

 One day this setup will be as easy as Rift.

 ### Requirements:
-   1. Download and install the Vulkan SDK: https://vulkan.lunarg.com/doc/view/1.1.121.2/windows/getting_started.html
+   1. Download and install the Vulkan SDK: https://vulkan.lunarg.com/doc/view/1.1.121.2/windows/getting_started.html .
+Ensure VULKAN_SDK environment variable is set to the installation direction `C:\VulkanSDK\1.3.4` (whatever the version is)
    2. Setup Android Studio per instructions here: https://developer.oculus.com/documentation/native/android/mobile-studio-basics/
    3. Download the Oculus OpenXR Mobile SDK here: https://developer.oculus.com/downloads/package/oculus-openxr-mobile-sdk/
    4. Download all the files in this project